Mission Services of London

 Finances

-Mission Services of London is a medium-sized charity, with total donations of $2.9m in F2018.
-Administrative costs are 11% of revenues (excluding investment income) and fundraising costs are 30% of donations.
-For every dollar donated, 59 cents go to the cause.
-This is outside Ci’s reasonable range for overhead spending.
-Net funding reserves of $1.3m can cover two months of annual program costs.
+In F2022, Mission Services of London received total donations of $3.9m.
+It also received $4.9m in government funding, representing 46% of total revenues.
+Administrative costs are 5% of revenues (excluding investment income), and fundraising costs are 21% of donations.
+This results in total overhead spending of 26%.
+For every dollar donated, 74 cents go to the cause, which is within Ci’s reasonable range for overhead spending.

 This charity report is an update that has been sent to Mission Services of London for review.
 Changes and edits may be forthcoming.